Onychodictyon: Discovery and naming

+Description

 The maximum length of Onychodictyon is 70 mm.
 It has a resemblance to Microdictyon (net-like sclerite ornament) but also Aysheaia and tardigrades (basally-fused terminal leg pairs).
 Each leg has a pair of curved claws that are thought to have aided Onychodictyon in climbing onto other organisms.
 By having a unique anterior end structure, Onychodictyon may have been a deposit feeder which means that they would scavenge for organic material from the seafloor.
 Onychodictyon sclerites appear to have molted with some specimens exhibiting perfectly conjoined plates from successive molts.